Download (PDF: 311 KB)

 What is the SBA 7(a) Paycheck Protection Program?

 1. What relief can small businesses get through the SBA 7(a) Paycheck Protection Program?

 The SBA 7(a) Paycheck Protection Program loans (PPP loans) are intended to cover expenses for a business during any 8 (if received before June 5, 2020) or 24-week period between February 15, 2020 and September 30, 2021.They can be used for payroll costs, rents, mortgage interest, and utilities; the December 2020 COVID-19 relief bill also expanded the allowable uses to include expenses related to purchasing Personal Protective Equipment (PPE) for the business and damages related to civil unrest or protests

-Businesses can get the lesser of either 2.5x the average monthly payroll expenses they had for the year prior to the loan or $10 million dollars for their first PPP draw.
-When calculating payroll expenses, individual employee salaries are capped at $100,000 (prorated per month).
-As of March 3 2021, due to changes made by the Biden Administration.
-Independent contractors, sole proprietors, and the self-employed (“Schedule C filers”) can opt to use either their net profits or their gross income to determine their “payroll costs.”
+Businesses were eligible to receive the lesser of either 2.5x the average monthly payroll expenses they had for the year prior to the loan or $10 million dollars for their first PPP draw.
+When calculating payroll expenses, individual employee salaries were capped at $100,000 (prorated per month).
+Beginning March 3 2021, due to changes made by the Biden Administration.
+Independent contractors, sole proprietors, and the self-employed (“Schedule C filers”) could opt to use either their net profits or their gross income to determine their “payroll costs.”

 2. What is included in “payroll expenses” for purposes of the 7(a) PPP loans?

 Payroll expenses under the CARES Act are the sum of: